tio/tio/README.md

       "description".

       Returns nil if no serial devices are found.

-read(size, timeout)
-      Read from serial device.
-If timeout is 0 or not provided it will wait forever until data is ready to read.

-      Returns number of bytes read on success, 0 on timeout, or -1 on error.

-      On success, returns read string as second return value.

 set{line=state, ...}
       Set state of one or multiple tty modem lines.